xoxzo/xoxzo.cloudphp/README.md

 1. In order to subscribe DIN, you must find available unsubscribed DINs using get_din_list() method.

-2. The you subscribe a DIN via subscribe_din() method specifying din uniq id.
+2. Then you subscribe a DIN via subscribe_din() method specifying din unique id.

 ### Set action URL